nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete tag(s) : `deltag`

-Deletes specified defined tags from WIFE.
-It also removes all the tags that are tagged on the food item, if any.
+Deletes specified tags from WIFE.
+This command will delete all occurrences of the specified tags that are tagged to food items in the food list, if any.

 Format: `deltag n/TAG NAME [n/TAG NAME]...`
+* `TAG NAME` must match an existing tag in WIFE.

 Examples: